History of Education in Sacramento

 On September 8, 2007, the Sacramento Area Black Caucus released a report entitled “The State of Black Students’ Education.”
 The Sacramento Area Black Caucus conducted a review of the literature, focusing on major studies over the past five years; interviews from a panel of professional Black educators and parents; a focus group composed of Black youth; and a community forum where testimony was solicited and presented orally, and in written form, both during and after the forum.
 One of the recommendations outlined in the State of Black Students’ Education report was that the Black community establish a parallel school board targeting the Sacramento City Unified School District.

 Founded in February 2008, the Black Parallel School Board (BPSB) is a community organization developed to work parallel with the Sacramento City Unified School District.
 Its major responsibility is to support the educational growth and achievement of Black students.
-In order to do that, the BPSB monitors all educational activities and programs of the school district, including the best fine arts programs, to assure that they are compatible with the needs of African Descended students.
+In order to do that, the BPSB monitors all educational activities and programs of the school district to assure that they are compatible with the needs of African Descended students.